thierry-sousbie/npcf/readme.md

-This program is designed to compute an approximation of the 2-points and 3-points correlation functions of point sets.
+This small program can be used to compute an approximation of the 2-points and 3-points correlation functions of point sets.
 It does so by using a double tree walk algorithm whose accuracy can be adjusted via an angular opening criterion.

 I) Installing
 -------------